pratikbhingardeve/UBSAssignment/InstrumentPositionCalculationSystem/src/test/resources/readme.txt

 - Download the project from github using git link: https://github.com/pratikbhingardeve/UBSAssignment
 - Import in workspace.
 - Configure project as maven project.
+- Make sure following folders are present in your project directory if not then create it. input output testInputFiles testOutputFiles

 - Build it and run it with System Parameter:
 	E.g.
 	input.init.positions=Input_StartOfDay_Positions.txt